"Colombia. Is that a country?"

 Kirsty, 32, teacher: Papua New Guinea, hands down.
 A lot of Western women get raped there.

 I haven't.
-I was supposed to be going there, though, and my trip got canceled at the last minute.
+I was supposed to be going there, though, and my trip got cancelled at the last minute.
 So that was pretty scary.
 That's what got me worried about ever having to go there.

 This sounds quite harrowing.